JasonLeviGoodison/SmartMirror/README.md

+## Updated:
+Recently, I re-imagined this project using react for the front end and wrapping it in an electron app.
+I still intend to run the voice assistant from this project as a way of managing your calendar.
+The updated UI is in the screen shot

 # SmartMirror
 The intention of this application is to load it on a raspberry pi and put a display behind a mirror.
 The assistant will display/tell you about information like weather and calendar events.